 Dim sum is a great choice when you dine with several people, and it’s a fun thing to do on a Saturday or Sunday morning.
 The first time I went to Li Wah we had a nice-sized group and sat at a round table with a lazy susan in the middle.
 We could select the dishes and rotate the lazy susan to get what we wanted.

-I usually meet my friend G. for dim sum during the week.
-G. speaks Chinese, so it is always a treat for me to listen to her order in Chinese.
-We have similar tastes, so I generally rely on whatever she wants to order.
-We order a bunch of steamed goodies like pork and shrimp siu mai, pork or shrimp dumplings, turnip cakes, char siu baau (steamed BBQ pork buns), or sticky rice wrapped in lotus leaves (so good!) and then order some egg tarts, jin deui (a chewy dough filled with red bean paste, rolled in sesame seeds, and deep fried) or steamed buns for dessert.
+My friends and I usually order a bunch of steamed goodies like pork and shrimp siu mai, pork or shrimp dumplings, turnip cakes, char siu baau (steamed BBQ pork buns), or sticky rice wrapped in lotus leaves (so good!) and then order some egg tarts, jin deui (a chewy dough filled with red bean paste, rolled in sesame seeds, and deep fried) or steamed buns for dessert (see below).
+The third photo is complementary tofu fa – a kind of smoky-tasting soybean pudding.

 The check is then divided by however many people are in attendance.
 It is always a surprise how stuffed we are and how little we spend in the end.
-You can sit there for hours and walk away paying less than $20.
+As long as you avoid the roasted meats and vegetables (the higher priced items), you can sit there for hours and walk away paying less than $20.

 The most important thing about enjoying dim sum is to go in there with an open mind and just try as many dishes as you can.
 Once you have learned what you like and don’t like you can then start being choosier.
 For example, I cannot and will not eat chicken feet, even though they are a dim sum delicacy.
 But I at least tried them.